GenericNR/MAE384-Project/README.md

 # MAE384-Project
 This is a group project done in MATLAB for MAE 384.

-We are the creatively names "Team Placeholder"
+We are the creatively named "Team Placeholder"

 The guidelines for the project are in Project.pdf